-As of the date of this Registration Document, the Company has implemented the following internal control procedures related to accounting and financial information, as well as the preparation of consolidated financial statements:
+As of the date of this Document, the Company has implemented the following internal control procedures related to accounting and financial information, as well as the preparation of consolidated financial statements:

-- The Company maintains, internally, a separation between the production and the control of financial operations, accounting procedures and the preparation of consolidated financial statements; - All accounting procedures and operations are sub-contracted to an independent certified public accounting firm.
-This firm also provides for payroll management, as well as social security and tax returns; - Valuation and assessment of specific financial items, either complex or relying on subjective assumptions, are subcontracted to third-party experts.
-These items include notably the CIR, the provisions for compensation payable to employees on their retirement and the expense related to share-based payments; and - The Company has implemented an integrated system that provides for book keeping and securing the purchase-to-pay workflow, including electronic approvals, as well as automated entries and payments. - The Company has implemented monthly closing procedures and key controls (Cut-off entries, Bank statement reconciliations, Manual journal entries review, Payroll reconciliation, etc.) in order to ensure the reliability of the financial information. - The Company has also implemented expense-control measures, using an electronic purchase order system.
-Invoice payments are prepared by the "accounting" function, automatically and electronically transmitted to the bank for payment, and validated by the "management control" function.
+- The Company maintains, internally, a separation between the production and the control of financial operations, accounting procedures and the preparation of consolidated financial statements; - An independent certified public accounting firm provides payroll management, as well as social security and tax returns; - Valuation and assessment of specific financial items, either complex or relying on subjective assumptions, are subcontracted to third-party experts.
+These items include notably the CIR, the provisions for compensation payable to employees on their retirement and the expense related to share-based payments; and

+- The Company has implemented an integrated system that provides for book keeping and securing the purchase-to-pay workflow, including electronic approvals, as well as automated entries and payments. - The Company has implemented monthly closing procedures and key controls (Cut-off entries, Bank statement reconciliations, Manual journal entries review, Payroll reconciliation etc.) in order to ensure the reliability of the financial information. - The Company has also implemented expense-control measures, using an electronic purchase order system.
+Invoice payments are prepared by the "accounting" function, automatically and electronically transmitted to the bank for payment, and validated by the "controlling" function.